How Your Website Investment Pays for Itself

 Let’s Talk Simple Math

-For example, at $150 per month, your website costs you $5 a day.
+For the sake of the exercise, lets use our $150 per month pricing.
+Your website costs you $5 a day.
 That’s less than a fancy coffee.

 Now, think about what you charge for your services.
 If you typically make $300 from a new customer, you only need one new customer every two months to completely pay for your website.
 Just one.